 - Behavioral Health Trends in the United States: Results from the 2014 National Survey on Drug Use and Health (SAMHSA)

 - National Alliance on Mental Illness (NAMI)

-Experienced treatment providers help you or your loved one through the screening, assessment, and treatment processes effectively.
+Experienced co-occurring/dual diagnosis treatment providers help you or your loved one through the screening, assessment, and recovery processes effectively.

 Not ready for SUD treatment yet?
 Just want a little insight into a loved one’s possible condition?
 You can always speak with a medical professional, therapist, or licensed psychiatrist.
 Many have existing relationships with SUD treatment providers, if they do recommend this course of action.